cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/tutorial-mapbox.md

 Download these and save/extract them on your local machine.
 The `GP Practices` data set should include a headered CSV file, and the `GP Practitioners` ZIP of an unheadered CSV and a PDF.

-If this data is no longer available on the NHS websites, please contact CMCL for an archived version.

 <br/>

 ## Processing the raw data